Are You Being Audited For Mileage?

 When you are being audited by the IRS for mileage, they typically contact you by mail, to which you have 30 days to respond.
 If the IRS did not accept the mileage log you had handed in, you need to get your paperwork ready.
 Whether you’re a small business owner, self-employed or the car is for personal use, you will have to come up with an IRS-Proof mileage log that matches your claimed deductions.

 Would your Excel sheets/templates/samples/paper logs as mileage logs hold up during your audit?
-Handing in inaccurate mileage logs may result in a fine worth 50% of your yearly income.
-According to the average business miles claimed on taxes, this amount can be huge.
+Handing in inaccurate mileage logs may result in a fine from the IRS.
+According to the average business miles claimed on taxes, the amount of it can be huge.

-You need supporting IRS-proof mileage logs for both the standard mileage method and the actual expense method to claim a vehicle deduction.
+You need supporting IRS-Proof mileage logs for both the standard mileage method and the actual expense method to claim a vehicle deduction.
 If your claim is audited, the IRS will expect you to have precise mileage logs.
-It’s worth the effort, though: the average mileage deduction claimed is $12,000 for a year for MileageWise users!
+It’s worth the effort, though: MileageWise users can claim $1,000s every year

 Whether you have a lost or incomplete mileage log, MileageWise is your go-to software.
 It retrospectively monitors the applicable law and regulations in place to help you reconstruct your past trips.
 Creating a flawless online mileage log with MileageWise takes only 7 minutes/month.
 Get the most out of your income tax savings with us!